Akash8451/Firmware-Insights/README.md

 npm run dev
 ```

-Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
+Open the generated localhost link with your browser to see the result.

 ### Environment Variables